Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 From April to around August is whale shark season.
 I highly recommend booking a whale shark swim – it is truly a bucket list experience!

-Read all about my experience doing the whale shark swim with Live Ningaloo and other recommended tour operators in my detailed guide here.
+Read all about my experience doing the whale shark swim with Live Ningaloo, as well as my other recommended tour operators in my guide here.

 Cape Range National Park